lpsmodsimteam/sst-video-demo-examples/design_process.md

 * Sue has a limited budget
 * the number of customers

-A Discrete Event Simulation is focused on timing, so the specific monetary cost values are not necessary for the model.
+A Discrete Event Simulation is focused on timing and queues, so the specific monetary cost values are not necessary for the model.

+TODO: what variables should be in the car wash model?

+# which Discrete Event Simulation (DES) to use?

+Selecting a Discrete Event Simulator is based on which programming language and what scale.
+* serial Python: SimPy
+* parallel C++ (with MPI): Structural Simulation Toolkit (SST)

+Writing your own DES is feasible.
+TODO: pros and cons.

+TODO: what other DES software candidates exist, and why use each?

+# implementing the model using the Structural Simulation Toolkit

+SST is a [software framework](https://en.wikipedia.org/wiki/Software_framework), in that [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) requires you to provide customized code that will be called by `sst`.
+There are two main aspects you need to provide SST: the set of components and the graph which is constructed from those components.
+Each component is a node in the graph, and the edges of the graph are called "links" in SST.